KashyapUpadhyay/QuickMaffs/README.md

 [![Build Status](https://travis-ci.org/goodtime-productivity/Goodtime.svg?branch=master)](https://travis-ci.org/goodtime-productivity/Goodtime)

-# Goodtime
+# QuickMaffs

 A productivity timer designed to keep you on track and free of distractions.
 Get rid of procrastination and get your work done.
-Goodtime will help you use the Pomodoro™ technique:
+QuickMaffs will help you use the Pomodoro™ technique:
 - split your work into 25 minute sessions of focus and then reward yourself with 5 minutes of break
 - after 4 sessions of work, take a longer break